Skip to definition.

 "one of the excused jurors planned to write a book"

-Verb: excuse ik'skyooz
+Verb: excuse ik'skyoos

-"excuse someone's behaviour"
+"excuse someone's behaviour";

 - condone

-See also: excusatory, excuser, exempt
+See also: beg, exempt

-Encyclopedia: Excuse
+Excuse